eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 ## Consuming VS Code Extensions

-Once you've prepared your Theia application as described above and bundled your VS Code extension, you have two options on how to consume them in Theia.
+Once you've enabled VS Code extension support in your Theia application as described above and made available your or any third-party VS Code extensions that you'd like to use in your Theia application, you have two options on how to consume them:

   1. Pre-installing the VS Code extension in your Theia application
   2. Enabling your users to install your VS Code extensions at runtime